 All green fuel mix

 Opus Energy has committed to combating climate change through the provision of 100% clean, renewable energy to its business customers.
-For that alone, the supplier is held in high esteem over and above its Big Six competitors - British Gas, EDF Energy, Eon, Scottish Power, SSE and Npower.
+For that alone, the supplier is held in high esteem over and above larger competitors such as British Gas, EDF Energy, E.ON, Scottish Power, SSE and Npower.

 The primary source of the energy provided by Opus is wind power, which makes up around 72.9% of its supply mix.
 This is followed by thermal, or green gas, at 11.9%; solar power at 7.6%; and hydropower also at 7.6%.